NSO-developer/nso-automation-levels-example/README.md

 behavior, though, so that they react and respond to a few things.
 Such functionality will be described later, as needed.

-Also, logically part of each DC is an Accedian Skylight monitoring system.
-In our setup, there is really only one instance of a skylight system, or “device” as NSO tends to think of all managed systems as devices.
+Also, logically part of each DC is a Provider Connectivity Assurance (PCA) monitoring system or Accedian Skylight when referred to as its older name.
+In our setup, there is only one instance of a skylight system, or “device” as NSO tends to think of all managed systems as devices.
 A single skylight is enough since we think of it as running “in the cloud” outside our DCs.

 When we start, the NSO system is already up and running with the level 3 service implementation, and there are Network Element Drivers (NEDs) for